 Los Altos Hills homes are one of the few places in Silicon Valley with 1+ acre lots and lots of horse and hiking trails.
 Close to downtown Los Altos and great schools.

-The annual supply of new listings for Los Altos Hills homes has been relatively consistent (compared to the other cities).
+The annual supply of new listings and sales for Los Altos Hills homes returned to 2008-17 levels after a dip in 2018-19.

 The quarterly average median price above provides a little more insight to a 20-year historical perspective.
 Note the large spike during the Internet Bubble in 2000 and the lack of a dramatic decline during the Great Recession.

 This monthly view of median prices for Los Altos Hills homes provides more detail over the past 5 years.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 The monthly average days on market varies more widely than other cities due to the relatively small number of sales per month.